WyvernIXTL/crop4mkv/README.md

 If you wish filter a large library regularly, you might be interested in the `--guard` flag.
-When enabled `crop4mkv` writes a database into the directory that is scanned, which in turn is used in every consecutive call for skipping already processed files.
+When enabled `crop4mkv` writes a database into the directory that is scanned, which in turn is used in every consecutive call for skipping already processed files (or files that ffmpeg does not like).

 ```sh
 crop4mkv ./myBigAssLibrary/ --guard # create db and ignore already processed files